 Born in Kowdoor village on June 11, 1909, Kowdoor Sadananda Hegde had his early education at Karkala and Mangaluru.
 Thereafter, he obtained a degree in Economics from the Presidency College in Madras and a degree in Law from the Government Law College, Madras.

-He began his legal practice at Karkala in 1936 and later moved to Mangaluru, where he was appointed Public Prosecutor of South Canara district in 1948.
-He was elected Member of the First Council of States (now known as the Rajya Sabha).
+He began his legal practice at Karkala in 1936 and later moved to Mangaluru, where he was appointed as the Public Prosecutor of South Canara district in 1948.
+He was an elected Member of the First Council of States (now known as the Rajya Sabha).

 After a distinguished career, he retired from public life and settled at Nitte, only to relentlessly work for the upliftment and empowerment of the rural people.
 Justice K S Hegde passed away on May 25, 1990.